-Day tickets are available for the Yarrow Farm and County School beats only.
+Day tickets are available for the Yarrow Farm and County School beats and, starting in 2026, for the Goff’s beat, which is downstream of County School.
 Tickets are limited to one a day or two visitors fishing together.
-This means that you will not have to share the beats with another day ticket purchaser although you may be joined at some stage by a member.
+This means that you will not have to share the beat with another day ticket purchaser although you may be joined at some stage by a member.
 The Committee reserves the right to restrict the number of tickets sold at its discretion.
+You can use the calendars, below, to check availability and make a booking.
+Tickets can only be booked and paid for in advance and online.
+The cost is £45 per angler per day for Yarrow Farm and County School and £35 per angler per day for Goff’s.

+Please note that you cannot pay on the river bank.
 Our Day Ticket season opens on May 1st and closes on October 29th, both days inclusive.
 Day tickets go on sale from January 1st.

 ” . . . what a beautiful stretch of river and the brown trout I caught was in sublime condition.
 Your river is far more tranquil, better kept, and more bountiful than the stretch of the Itchen I often fish!”
 NP, day ticket on 8 June 2021

 The Yarrow Farm Beat has an interesting mix of water with deep pools and faster-flowing water with a gravel bottom.
 Wading is not essential although lengths of the Beat can be waded with care.
-The County School Beat is a mix of relatively slow-flowing and quite deep, straight stretches with some faster flowing shallow glides at the top and bottom of the beat.
-Wading is not recommended except for the area immediately downstream of County School bridge itself.
-Visitors should take care when walking along the bank as cattle poaching over the years has created a number of trip hazards, which will reduce now that the entire stretch has been fenced.
+There is a thriving wild trout population on this beat, but they are very wary and not easy to catch!
+The County School Beat is a mix of relatively slow-flowing and quite deep, straight stretches with some faster flowing shallow glides at the top and bottom of the beat where the wild trout are mostly to be found.
+Wading is not recommended except for the obviously shallow stretches.
+Historic cattle poaching has resulted in some bank erosion, but this is now being rehabilitated since the bank was fenced and it is mostly an easy walk.

 When you book a ticket, you will receive an email with your ticket, a copy of the fishery rules, the code number for the padlock on the signing-in box and a map of the Fishery showing the two beats, car parking areas and the main access point.
+Day tickets cost £45 and allow you to take one stock fish only and catch and release as many as you wish.

 Untagged Stock Fish